ICMAT 2025

 Dawei Di (Zhejiang University, China)

-Xiaotao Hao (Shandong University)
+Xiaotao Hao (Shandong University, China)

 Seiichiro Izawa (Tokyo Inst. of Tech, Japan)